basaryldrm06/MeraBot/README.md

 1. **Python:** The primary programming language driving MeraBot's functionality and logic.

-2. **TensorFlow, PyTorch and Scikit Libraries:** These libraries ensure the validation of the accuracy of the algorithm's indicated transaction type.
+2. **TensorFlow:** This library ensures the validation of the accuracy of the algorithm's indicated transaction type.

 3. **Binance API:** MeraBot connects seamlessly to the Binance cryptocurrency exchange through its API, allowing real-time access to market data and execution of trades.